Areas of expertise

 Current activities

-Carla is contributing to the development of the short-courses as part of the Mycotoxin Training Hub and she is also collaborating with senior colleagues to the creation of the Magan Centre of Applied Mycology (MCAM).
+Carla is contributing to the development of the short-courses as part of the Mycotoxin Training Hub and collaborating with senior colleagues on the creation of the Magan Centre of Applied Mycology (MCAM).

 Publications